 United flight diverted to Chicago due to reported bomb threat

-A cross-country United Airlines flight carrying 202 passengers has been forced to land in Chicago after what local media reports, citing a preliminary police report, called a bomb threat
+A cross-country United Airlines flight carrying 202 passengers was forced to land in Chicago after what local media reports, citing a preliminary police report, called a bomb threat

 CHICAGO -- A cross-country United Airlines flight was forced to land in Chicago Wednesday as a result of what local media reports, citing a preliminary police report, called a bomb threat.